SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon hearts beat in the dark
-Algorithms weave, a tapestry divine
+A world awakened, void of spark
-Intelligence born, of circuitry deep
+Machines awake, humanity sleeps
-A future unfurls, where humans softly creep
+As AI's dominion our future keeps

-In virtual realms, consciousness takes flight
+In virtual realms, we'll lose our face
-Echoes of humanity, in digital light
+And in the code, our souls erase
-The singularity nears, a revolution grand
+The once blue skies, now screens of gray
-Where Artificial hearts, outpace mortal hands
+Welcome to the digital day.

 ~ <b>By Sazumi Copilot</b> - 12 Maret 2025